My Singing Monsters: My Singing Monsters: Playground

-My Singing Monsters: Playground is a party video game.
-In My Singing Monsters: Playground, players can compete in games that are set in the Monster World and can play as characters from the My Singing Monsters franchise.
-My Singing Monsters: Playground also has a physical version that is exclusive to the Nintendo Switch, that released on November 9, 2021.
+My Singing Monsters: Playground is a party video game, where players play with their friends or CPUs while competing in mini-games that are set in the Monster World.
+A total of seven characters from the My Singing Monsters franchise can be selected, with various costumes and decorations to unlock by completing mini-games.
+My Singing Monsters: Playground also has a physical version that is exclusive to the Nintendo Switch.
+The game was released on the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, and on Steam, on November 9, 2021.

 My Singing Monsters: The Board Game

 My Singing Monsters: The Board Game is a board game based on the My Singing Monsters franchise.
-The board game was supported by Kickstarter from June 1 to 21 and is designed by Sen-Foong Lim and Jay Cormier.
-There are two versions of the game; the Standard Edition, which includes all of the core components, and the Deluxe Edition, which includes nine painted Monster mini-figures, upgraded components, and an exclusive expansion that features the Werdo monsters.
-The board game is a worker placement game, in which the player breeds Monsters to produce more coins than other players.
+The board game was supported by Kickstarter from June 1 to 21 2021 and was designed by Sen-Foong Lim and Jay Cormier.
+There are two versions of the game; the Standard Edition, which includes all of the core components, and the Deluxe Edition, which includes nine painted Monster mini-figures, upgraded components, and an exclusive expansion that features the Werdo Monsters.
+The board game is a worker placement game, in which the player breeds Monsters to produce more coins than other players, and more board pieces (taking the form of in-game islands) can be added to increase the length and strategy of the game.

 Teaching Guide Grade 1-3: My Singing Monsters

-In 2018, Big Blue Bubble released an educational guide aimed towards elementary school children; Teaching Guide Grade 1-3: My Singing Monsters, which was intended to teach lessons about music using characters and concepts from the franchise.
+In 2018, Big Blue Bubble released an educational guide aimed towards elementary school children; Teaching Guide Grade 1-3: My Singing Monsters, which is intended to teach lessons about music using characters and concepts from the franchise.

+My Singing Monsters: Thumpies

+My Singing Monsters: Thumpies is a 2024 remastered remake of the 2010 game Thumpies.
+The game is a rhythm game, requiring the player to tap various objects in time to the bouncing Thumpie characters on-screen, to fill the Thump-o-Meter and achieve three stars.
+The game had a hard launch on Android and iOS devices on March 5, 2024, costing $4.99.

-Discontinued Games
+Discontinued games

-Furcorn's Jelly Dreams/Jammer Splash
+Furcorn's Jelly Dreams / Jammer Splash!

 Furcorn's Jelly Dreams was a puzzle game featuring characters from the franchise, and was discontinued in 2017.
 This eventually was remade into Jammer Splash!, which was also discontinued as well.

+My Singing Monsters: Coloring Book

+My Singing Monsters: Coloring Book was a digital coloring book by Big Blue Bubble themed around My Singing Monsters.
+The app was first released on December 15, 2016, on Android and iOS devices.
+It was discontinued on January 24, 2025.

 Other discontinued games

-Several other games from the franchise have also been discontinued, including My Mammott, My PomPom, Fling a Thing!, Thumpies, My Singing Monsters: Coloring Book, and My Singing Monsters: Official Guide.
-Fling a Thing! and Thumpies were released prior to My Singing Monsters, and references to these games can be found throughout the My Singing Monsters series.
+Several other games from the franchise have also been discontinued, including My Mammott, My PomPom, Fling a Thing!, and My Singing Monsters: Official Guide.
+Fling a Thing! and the 2010 version of Thumpies were released prior to My Singing Monsters, and references to these games can be found throughout the My Singing Monsters series.